 New York Racketeering / RICO Laws: Related Resources

 Since racketeering and RICO violations are charged as felonies, it means you will be facing the possibility of a lengthy prison sentence if convicted.
-Don't take any chances with your freedom; exercise your right to legal counsel today by having an attorney do an initial evaluation of your charge for free.
+Don't take any chances with your freedom; a trained legal professional will be able to challenge the prosecution and defend your interests.
+Get started today by contacting a New York defense attorney near you.

 Contact a qualified attorney.